robfatland/digitaltwin/README.md

 project that depends upon data from three sensor systems **a**, **b** and **c** built on the Arduino stack.
-We configure them to report sensor measurements to the Amazon Web Services (AWS),
+We configure them to report sensor measurements to the Amazon Web Services ('AWS'),
-Google Cloud Platform (GCP) and
+Google Cloud Platform ('GCP') and
-Microsoft Azure clouds respectively.
+Microsoft Azure ('Azure') clouds respectively.
 Each cloud will send control guidance back to the sensors to demonstrate two-way communication.

 Additional technology is required between the Arduino and